 There are lots of fun gender reveal ideas on Pinterest, but most of them are designed to be thrown away when you’re done.
 When my sister asked me to throw her a gender reveal party, I knew the reveal had to be something she could keep as a memory.
-After tossing around some ideas together, we decided on a canvas that will hang above baby’s crib.
-A very special decoration for the nursery.
+After tossing around some ideas together, we decided on a canvas that could hang above the baby’s crib—a very special decoration for the nursery.

-Gender reveal canvases are pretty common too.
-We didn’t want it to say “It’s a Boy” or “It’s a Girl.”
+Gender reveal canvases are pretty common.
+We didn’t want it to say “It’s a Boy” or “It’s a Girl,” though.
 That’s kind of a weird decoration to hang in a nursery.
-So my sister picked out a special saying that would go great in a boy or girl nursery, “You Are Loved Always.”
+So my sister picked out a special saying that would go great in a boy or girl nursery: “You Are Loved Always.”
 I had this idea that I wanted the words to magically appear as my sister and her family painted the canvas.
 But before I tell you how I made the canvas work, let me tell you how I failed.

 Failing on the Way to Beautiful Art

 Well, as the picture on the right shows, the spray went right through the vinyl like it didn’t even exist.
 It wasn’t that the spray bled a little under the edges.
 The saying wasn’t visible at all.
 I did try spraying it with paint, and it was very waterproof.
-The paint did not stick at all the the entire center of the canvas.
+The paint didn’t stick at all to the entire center of the canvas.

 After this fail (boy am I glad I practiced first), I tried a bunch of other options.
 My husband suggested wax because it is impervious to water.
-So I tried ironing wax paper over there vinyl outlined letters.
+So I tried ironing wax paper over the vinyl outlined letters.
 That didn’t work.
 I tried carefully dripping melted candle wax.
-Which worked ok, but I couldn’t get my vinyl stencil off without pulling the wax off too.
+That worked okay, but I couldn’t get my vinyl stencil off without pulling the wax off too.
 I even tried hand painting on the waterproofing spray, but the letters weren’t very clear.
 After a couple hours of experimenting with various ideas, I went back to a method I know works well.

-- First, use Silhouette Studio to layout the saying to fit on the canvas (mine is 18″x24″).
+- First, use Silhouette Studio to lay out the saying to fit your canvas (mine is 18″ x 24″).

 - Second, use a Silhouette Cameo to cut the letters out of vinyl.
 Weed out all the unwanted background vinyl (keeping only the letters) and transfer the saying onto vinyl transfer paper.
-If you don’t have a Silhouette cutting machine, you can easily use pre-cut letter-stickers from the craft store to make your canvas.
+If you don’t have a Silhouette cutting machine, you can easily use pre-cut letter-stickers from the craft store instead.

-- Third, put a piece of painters tape across the canvas to use as a guide for lining up the saying and keeping it straight.
+- Third, put a piece of painters tape across the canvas to help you line up the saying and keep it straight.
 My tape is 6″ from the top of the canvas.

-- Finally, rub the letters very firmly onto the canvas (I use a popsicle stick) and peel off the transfer paper, leaving only the vinyl letters on the canvas.
+- Finally, rub the letters very firmly onto the canvas (I used a popsicle stick) and peel off the transfer paper, leaving only the vinyl letters on the canvas.

 Time for the Gender Reveal!!!

-For the party, the canvas sat on an easel my parents made in the entryway, to welcome the party guests.
-The saying wasn’t really visible unless you got close.
-Then, we moved the whole thing outside for the gender reveal.
+For the party, the canvas sat in the entryway on an easel that my parents made, to welcome the party guests.
+The saying wasn’t really visible unless you looked really closely.
+When we were ready, we moved the whole thing outside for the gender reveal.

 As you can see, the words didn’t magically appear as I originally wanted.
-But that’s ok.
+But that’s okay.
 The surprise was in the paint color anyways.
 Everyone at the party thought it was so fun.
 And, we will be welcoming a sweet baby girl into the family this summer.
-I can’t wait to hold my niece.
+I can’t wait to hold my niece!

 Finishing the canvas is easy.
-After my bother-in-law very carefully got the paint colors just like he wanted (I love that), we took it into the garage.
+After my bother-in-law very carefully got the paint colors just how he wanted (I love that), we took it into the garage.
 I used a hair drier to quickly dry the paint, which took just a few minutes.
-Then, I used a Silhouette spatula to peel up and remove all the letters (you could also use a utility knife to get under the edge being careful not to cut the canvas).
+Then, I used a Silhouette spatula to peel up and remove all the letters (you could also use a utility knife to get under the edge, but be careful not to cut the canvas).
 Because of the Mod Podge, all the lines are very crisp.
-They will seal the painting with a spray clear-coat sealer (found at the local home improvement store in the spray paint section or at the craft store).
+You can then seal the painting with a spray clear-coat sealer (found at the local home improvement store in the spray paint section or at the craft store).